Annie Park

-Biography
+Early life

-Born in Levittown, New York, Park began playing golf at the age of 7, and later in her youth she worked with instructor Sean Foley.
+In 1995, Park was born in Levittown, New York.
+She began playing golf at the age of 7, and later in her youth she worked with instructor Sean Foley.

 At the age of 17, Park was the champion of the 2012 Nassau County High School Championship; as one of two women in the 135-player field, she broke the event's scoring record.
 That year, she played in the U.S. Women's Open.

+Amateur career

 In 2013, Park began playing college golf for the University of Southern California, and won the Pac-12 championship and three other events.
 At the NCAA Division I Women's Golf Championships, she won the individual title by six strokes and helped USC win the team national championship.
-Park was named the winner of the Honda Sports Award as the best female college golfer in the U.S.
+In 2013, Park was named the winner of the Honda Sports Award as the best female college golfer in the U.S.

-Park played on the winning U.S. team in the 2014 Curtis Cup.
+Park also played on the winning U.S. team in the 2014 Curtis Cup.

+Professional career

+Symetra Tour

 In 2015, following her junior year at USC, she turned professional and joined the Symetra Tour, winning three times in 11 events.
 Following titles in the Toyota Danielle Downey Classic and the PHC Classic, her third victory came at the Prairie Band Casino & Resort Charity Classic; she became the 10th Symetra Tour player with a three-win season.
 At the end of the season, Park was the leading money winner on the tour and earned Player of the Year and Rookie of the Year honors, along with full playing privileges on the LPGA Tour for 2016.
-She played in 25 events during the 2016 LPGA Tour season and had a pair of top-10 finishes.
-At the ShopRite LPGA Classic, Park tied for sixth, her best result of the year.
-In addition, she graduated from USC with a communications degree.
-Towards the end of 2016, though, she had begun to suffer from a back injury.